FatManWalking/the_fat_bot/README.md

 As you can see there are certain pikes in the reward based performance:
 ![Different Plots](https://user-images.githubusercontent.com/46927512/127165861-e5167b0c-4c64-4958-8afb-f92156f25123.png)

-There also is an an Google Drive provided with project related data like metrics, wads, graphs and model files [DOOM-Folder](https://drive.google.com/drive/folders/1rHizC5ppqcJWElBOVd-HAEOcjqUoW5lT?usp=sharing)
+There also is a Google Drive provided with project related data like metrics, wads, graphs and model files [DOOM-Folder](https://drive.google.com/drive/folders/1rHizC5ppqcJWElBOVd-HAEOcjqUoW5lT?usp=sharing)